 Ignoring tenant complaints may lead to a tenant breaking their lease early, which can affect your monthly income.
 Learning about how to manage the most common tenant complaints before they even happen reduces your stress and protects your time as a landlord.

-This article will provide solutions for each of the most common issues rental property owners encounter to help landlords resolve tenant complaints.
+This article will provide solutions for each of the most common issues rental property owners encounter to help landlords resolve tenant complaints and keep tenants happy.

 Our #1 Tip to Reduce Tenant Complaints: Be Accessible